beacon-biosignals/StableHashTraits.jl/README.md

 4. `FnHash(fn, [method])`: hash the result of applying `fn` to the given object.
 Optionally, use `method` to hash the result of `fn`, otherwise calls `hash_method` on the result to determine how to hash it.
-There are two built-in functions commonly used with `FnHash`
+There are two built-in functions commonly used with `FnHash`.
-    - `qualified_name`: Get the qualified name of an objects type, e.g. `Base.String`
+    - `stable_typename_id`: Get the qualified name of an object's type, e.g. `Base.String` and return 64 bit hash of this string
-    - `qualified_type`: Get the qualified name and type parameters of a type, e.g.
+    - `stable_type_id`: Get the qualified name and type parameters of a type, e.g.
-       `Base.Vector{Int}`.
-    Favor these functions over e.g. `string ∘ typeof` as they have been tested to provide more stable values across julia verisons and sessions than the naive string-ification of types.
-5. `ConstantHash(value, [method])`: hash the constant `value`.
-Optionally, use `method` to hash the `value`, otherwise call `hash_method` on `value` to determine how to hash it.
+       `Base.Vector{Int}`, and return a 64 bit hash of this string.
+5. `@ConstantHash(x)`: at compile time, hash the literal (constant) string or number using `sha256` and include the first 64 bits as a constant number that is recursively hashed using the `WriteHash` method.
 6. `Tuple`: apply multiple methods to hash the object, and then recursively hash their results.
-For example: (ConstantHash("header"), StructHash()) would compute a hash for both the string `"header"` and the fields of the object, and the recursively hash these two hashes.
+For example: `(@ConstantHash("header"), StructHash())` would compute a hash for both the string `"header"` and the fields of the object, and then recursively hash these two hashes.

 Your hash will be stable if the output for the given method remains the same: e.g. if